-Feb 16 ~ Free morning before flying to Santiago
+Feb 19 ~ Free morning before flying to Santiago

 Enjoy a free morning to peruse the local craft or main street markets for souvenirs, visit the Sebastian Englert anthropological museum, or walk along the coast.
-Then fly back to Santiago for an overnight before starting your adventure on the mainland.
+Then fly back to Santiago.

-Feb 17 ~ Fly to Arica and bird coastal areas
+Feb 20 ~ Fly to Arica and bird coastal areas